GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         > gmpe_list = ['AkkarEtAlRjb2014', 'BooreEtAl2014', 'BooreEtAl2020', 'CauzziEtAl2014', 'KothaEtAl2020regional', 'LanzanoEtAl2019_RJB_OMO']
         > imt_list = ['PGA','SA(0.1)', 'SA(0.2)', 'SA(0.5)', 'SA(1.0)']

 3. We can also specify the GMPEs and intensity measures within a ``.toml`` file.
 The ``.toml`` file method is required for specifying the inputs of GMPEs with user-specifiable input parameters e.g. regionalisation parameter or logic tree branch parameters.
-Note that here the GMPEs listed in the ``.toml`` file are not appropriate for our target region, but have been selected to demonstrate how GMPEs with additional inputs can be specified within a ``.toml`` file.
+Note that here the GMPEs listed in the first ``.toml`` file are not appropriate for our target region, but have been selected to demonstrate how GMPEs with additional inputs can be specified within a ``.toml`` file.
+The second ``.toml`` file provides the GMPEs and intensity measures we use for running this demonstration analysis.

    The additional input parameters which are specifiable for certain GMPEs are available within their corresponding GSIM files (found in ``oq-engine.openquake.hazardlib.gsim``).
 Note also that a GMPE sigma model must be provided by the GMPE for the computation of residuals.
 If a sigma model is not provided by the GMPE, it can be specified as demonstrated below for the YenierAtkinson2015BSSA GMPE.